turbolytics/shieldIQ/docs/dco-github.md

 - [ ] Create a Rule to monitor GitHub events
   - [ ] Test the rule
   - [ ] Set the rule notification channel
+- [ ] Trigger and event and verify the notification

 ## Examples
 ```